Social class in Iran: Working class

 An urban industrial working class separate from the traditional artisan class of the towns has been in the process of formation since the early twentieth century.
 The industrialization programs of the Pahlavi shahs provided the impetus for the expansion of this class.
 By the early 1970s, a distinct working-class identity, 'kargaar', had emerged, although those who applied this term to themselves did not constitute a unified group.
 Rather, the working class was segmented by economic sectors: the oil industry, manufacturing, construction, and transportation; also, many members of the working class were employed as mechanics.
 The largest component, factory workers, numbered about 2.5 million on the eve of the Revolution, double the number in 1965, accounting for 25 percent of Iran's total labor force.

 Since 1979, the urban working class has continued to expand; by the early 2000s, it constituted more than 45 percent of the employed labor force.
 As was the situation before the Revolution, however, the workers within any one occupation did not share a common identity but rather were divided according to their perceived skills.
 For example, skilled construction workers, such as carpenters, electricians, and plumbers, earned significantly higher wages than the more numerous unskilled workers and tended to look down on them.
 Similar status differences were common among workers in the oil industry and manufacturing.
 An estimated 7 percent of all workers were Afghan refugees in the early 2000s.
 These workers were concentrated in unskilled jobs, especially in construction.
 Because most Afghan workers did not have work permits after 1992 and thus worked illegally, employers could pay them less than the daily minimum wage rates and not provide them with benefits required for Iranian workers.

 Under both the monarchy and the republic, the government has strictly controlled union activity.
 After the Revolution, the Ministry of Labor established the Workers' House to sponsor Islamic unions in large manufacturing concerns.
 These unions discourage strikes through a combination of cooptation of workers through periodic raises and bonuses and cooperation with authorities to identify and discipline workers who exhibit tendencies toward independence.
 The Islamic unions generally have been effective in preventing major strikes by workers; a long history of factionalism among different working-class occupational groups and between skilled and unskilled workers within individual industries has contributed to this relative success.
 Nevertheless, since the early 1990s scattered strikes have defied union control.
 In some instances, the strikes have been resolved peacefully through negotiations, while in other cases they have been repressed violently by security forces.

+As of 2025, the working class can expect to make around 150-200 USD monthly from a 40h/week job or up to 250 USD (20M Toman) from different jobs or with overtime.
+Many members of this class come from smaller cities or more rural areas commonly referred to as "dehaat".
+Many sell their belongings in their towns and move to the outskirts of Tehran, Isfahan, or Shiraz for education or for better pay.